 DOT Physicals in New Milford, CT – Only $75

-Are you in need of a DOT physical?
+Are you in need of a DOT physical—equivalent to a CDL physical exam?
 All drivers must have a DOT physical every 24 months.
 DOCS Urgent Care of New Milford offers walk-in physicals and accepts most major insurance plans.
 One of our certified FMCSA doctors will take you through the DOT exam so you can continue driving safely.

 QUALITY, AFFORDABLE CARE

 DOCS URGENT CARE – NEW MILFORD